Neoism: History

 "Neoism/Anti-Neoism/Pregroperativism".
 Similarly, Blaster Al Ackerman declared himself a "Salmineoist" after Sicilian-American actor Sal Mineo, and John Berndt was credited by Ackerman as having given Neoism the name "Spanish Art," circa 1983.
 In 1989, following the post-Neoist "Festival of Plagiarism" in Glasgow, Scotland, artist Mark Bloch left mail art and after publishing "The Last Word" remained defiantly silent on Neoism for almost two decades.
 In 1994, Stewart Home founded the Neoist Alliance as an occult order with himself as the magus.
 At the same time, Italian activists of the Luther Blissett project operated under the name "Alleanza Neoista".

 In 1997, the critic Oliver Marchart organized a "Neoist World Congress" in Vienna which did not involve any Neoists.
-In 2001, the Professional Association of Visual Artists in the German city of Wiesbaden declared itself Neoist.
-In 2004 Istvan Kantor received the Governor General's Award, and an international "Neoist Department Festival" took place in Berlin.
+In 2004, Istvan Kantor received the Governor General's Award, and an international "Neoist Department Festival" took place in Berlin.